Enrico Letta: Academic career

 Following his retirement from politics, Letta became advisor of many corporations and international organizations like Abertis, where he became member of the Board of Directors in 2016, Amundi, in which he served as member of the Global Advisory Board since 2016, the Eurasia Group, of which he has been Senior Advisor since 2016, Publicis, where he served within the International Advisory Board since 2019 and Tikehau Capital, of which he became member of the International Advisory Board.

 Letta is a member of many no-profit organizations like the International Gender Champions (IGC), the British Council, Re-Imagine Europa, the Trilateral Commission, in which he presided the European Group, the Aspen Institute Italia, in which he served in the Executive Committee, Associazione Italia ASEAN, of which he became chairman and the Institut de Prospective Economique du Monde Méditerranéen (IPEMED).

+Letta was appointed Dean of IE School of Politics, Economics and Global Affairs.
+Letta will replace Manuel Muñiz, the current Provost of IE University and Charmain of the Board of IE New York College.
+He will join IE University on November 20.

+In April 2024, Letta authored a report suggesting the introduction of a 28th regime, a regulatory regime which could be used by all European companies in lieu of national regimes.